Idaho Divorce Steps

 • Affidavit Verifying Income

-• The Petitioner must prepare 2 legal size envelopes.
-One of these should bear the address of the Petitioner while the other, the address of the Respondent
+• The Petitioner must prepare two legal size envelopes.
+One of these should carry the address of the Petitioner while the other, the address of the Respondent

-• The following must be submitted to the court clerk
+• While filing for a default divorce, the following documents must be submitted to the court clerk:

 • Child Support Order Transmittal Form (if applicable)